Newport Beach Record Clearing

 Almost any conviction where a defendant was not sent to state prison can be expunged There are a few exceptions to expungements that relate to certain sex crimes, and there are certain infractions that cannot be expunged either.
 The following is a list of crimes that can or cannot be expunged.

-* All convictions where a defendant was sent to state prison CANNOT be expunged
+* All convictions where a defendant was sent to state prison for a felony that is not subject to 1170h CANNOT be expunged

 * All convictions where a defendant was sent to either county prison or given probation can be expunged EXCEPT certain sex offenses